Optimal Reinsurance under Endogenous Default and Background Risk: Model

-in which $S$ is an $\Fc$-measurable random variable due to the seller's background risk, and $y^+ : = \max\{0, y\}$ for all $y \in \Rb$.
-The rationale is that the seller sets aside an initial reserve of amount $r$ at time 0, which consists of both ``cash'' and ``risky assets,'' and thus its value at time 1, $S$, is random.
-In that regard, one can also call $S$ the seller's \emph{random reserve} (excluding premium), and the difference $S - r$ captures the seller's additive background risk.
-But for the simplicity reason, we call $S$ the seller's background risk in the sequel.
+in which $S$ is an $\Fc$-measurable random variable capturing the reinsurer's background risk, and $y^+ : = \max\{0, y\}$ for all $y \in \Rb$.
+The rationale is that the reinsurer sets aside an initial reserve of amount $r$ at time 0, which consists of both ``cash'' and ``risky assets,'' and thus its value at time 1, $S$, is random.
+In that regard, one can also call $S$ the reinsurer's \emph{random reserve} (excluding premium), and the difference $S - r$ models the reinsurer's additive background risk.
+But for notational simplicity, we call $S$ the reinsurer's background risk in the sequel.

-An \emph{endogenous} default from the seller occurs if (and only if) $R< I$,\footnote{All (in)equalities involving random variables should be understood in the $\Pb$ almost surely sense.} namely when the seller's terminal reserve falls short of the buyer's contractual indemnity.
-We assume that in case of an endogenous default, the buyer receives a fraction, $\tau \in [0,1]$, of the seller's available reserve.
-Note that our setup allows for large negative shocks of $S$ that result in a negative value of $S + \pi(I)$, which is why we take the positive part in \eqref{eq:R}.
-Mathematically, we introduce a binary variable, $D:= D(I)$, to track the seller's solvency status by
+An \emph{endogenous} default from the reinsurer occurs if (and only if) $R< \Ic$, namely when the reinsurer's terminal reserve falls short of the contractual indemnity.
+We assume that in case of an endogenous default, the insurer receives a fraction, $\tau \in [0,1]$, of the reinsurer's available reserve.\footnote{We assume that the so-called recovered rate $\tau$ is a constant in this paper.
+However, in reality, such a rate may be random, depending on additional risk factors at time 1; see \cite{bernard2012impact} and \cite{li2018optimal} for this setup.
+Our results in Section \ref{sec:main} can be readily extended to any random $\tau \in [0,1]$ without further assumptions.
+The findings in Section \ref{sec:ext}, however, require the additional assumption that $\tau$ is independent of the background risk $S$ to remain valid.} Note that our setup allows for large negative shocks of $S$ that result in a negative value of $S + \pi(I)$, which is why we take the positive part in \eqref{eq:R}.
+Mathematically, we introduce a binary variable, $D:= D(I)$, to track the reinsurer's solvency status by

-$D$ depends not only on the buyer's loss $X$ and contract $I$, but also the seller's background risk $S$.
+$D$ depends on the insurer's loss $X$ and contract $I$, and also the reinsurer's background risk $S$.